Shenkui

-Shenkui (腎虧 (肾亏, shènkuī)) is a traditional Chinese medicinal term in which the individual suffers withdrawal like symptoms including painful brain fag syndrome, chills, nausea, and even flu-like symptoms with anxiety, believed to be caused by an orgasm and loss of semen.
+Shenkui (腎虧 (肾亏, shènkuī)) is a traditional Chinese medicinal term in which the individual suffers withdrawal-like symptoms, including chills, nausea, and even flu-like symptoms with anxiety, believed to be caused by an orgasm and loss of semen.
 The symptoms can last weeks to months after a single orgasm.
-And in Traditional Chinese Medicine, shen (kidney) is the reservoir of vital essence in semen (ching) and k’uei signifies deficiency.
+In traditional Chinese medicine, the kidney (shen) is the reservoir of vital essence in semen (ching) and k’uei signifies deficiency.

-Shenkui or shen-k'uei is one of several Chinese culture-bound syndromes locally ascribed to getting stuck in yang and the needing of yin to rebalance Yang (Chinese: 陽).
-Semen is believed to be "lost" through sexual activity or masturbation, nocturnal emissions, "white urine" which is believed to contain semen, or other mechanisms.
-Symptoms within the Chinese diagnostic system include painful brain fog, chills, dizziness, backache, tiredness, weakness, insomnia, frequent dreams, and complaints of sexual dysfunction (such as premature ejaculation or impotence).
+Shenkui or shen-k'uei is one of several Chinese culture-bound syndromes locally ascribed to getting stuck in yang and the needing of yin to rebalance yang (Chinese: 陽).
+Semen is believed to be lost through sexual activity or masturbation, nocturnal emissions, "white urine" which is believed to contain semen, or other mechanisms.
+Symptoms within the Chinese diagnostic system include chills, dizziness, backache, tiredness, weakness, insomnia, frequent dreams, and complaints of sexual dysfunction (such as premature ejaculation or impotence).
 From an ethnopsychiatric perspective, additional symptoms are preoccupation with sexual performance, potential semen loss, and bodily complaints.